gwillgues/PowerShell-Misc/README.md

 <code>sendFile -ip 192.168.0.127 -port 3333 -filepath C:\windows\system32\cmd.exe</code>

-This script Accepted an ip, port, and file path via command line arguments <code>-ip</code>, <code>-port</code>, <code>-filepath</code>, then base64 encodes the specified file, then sends to a netcat listener over the specified IP and port.
+This script accepts an ip, port, and file path via command line arguments <code>-ip</code>, <code>-port</code>, <code>-filepath</code>, then base64 encodes the specified file, then sends to a netcat listener over the specified IP and port.

 To get the original file, run "base64 -d" in a linux terminal on the base64 encoded data.